sgago/algomon/readme.md

 - 3N^3 + 2N^2 + N -> N^3
 - N^2 + 2^N + N! -> N!

-## Hash functions and hashmaps
+## Hash functions and maps
 In short, a hash function converts arbitrary sized data into a fixed value, typically an Int32.
-For example, summing all integers in an arrary and mod'ing them by 100.
+For example, summing all integers in an array and mod'ing them by 100.
 We convert a bunch of data or text into a smaller, ergonomic number.

-Typically, you don't have to write hash functions from scratch outside of, say, for GetHashcode for .NET objects or similar.
+Typically, you don't have to write hash functions from scratch outside of, say, for `GetHashcode` for C# objects or similar.

 A hash collision occurs when a hash function generates the same hash value for different data.

 A good hash function is typically:
 - Fast to compute (low time complexity or runtime)
 - Very low chance of collision
-- All possible values have a somewhat equal chance of occuring.
+- All possible values have a somewhat equal chance of occurring.

-### Common Hash Functions
+### Common hash functions
 Name | Description
 --- | ---
 SHA | Cryptographic hash.
-SHA-3 is the lastest.
+SHA-3 is the latest.
 SHA-2 and -1 have vulnerabilities now.
 Blake2 | An improvement over SHA-3, high speed and used in crypto mining.
 Argon2 | Password hashing function designed to be resistant to brute force or dictionary attacks.
-Uses large amount of memory (memory-hard) to make attacks more difficult, for hackers using specialized hardward to crack passwords.
+Uses large amount of memory (memory-hard) to make attacks more difficult, for hackers using specialized hardware to crack passwords.
 MurmurHash | Fast an efficient non cryptographic has.
 Useful for hash tables.
 CRC | Cyclic redundancy check.
 Non cryptographic.
 Fast, but not used for security.
 Typically, the CRC is appended to messages, like HTTP, to check for corruption.
 MD5 | Fast 128 bit hash, but no longer recommended for security.

 ### Pigeonhole principle
 Collisions are unavoidable, so we need to design around it.
-For example, if "anne" and "john" created the same hash, we'd overwrite the same hashtable entry.
+For example, if "anne" and "john" created the same hash, we'd overwrite the same hash table entry.
 To avoid this, we can use [separate chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining) or other strategies.

 ### References
 [List of hash functions](https://www.geeksforgeeks.org/hash-functions-and-list-types-of-hash-functions/)

 ## Sorting
 - Time complexity = The amount of time it takes to sort the collection as a function of the size of the input data, represented in big O notation.
 Basic sorting is usually N^2, advanced are usually NlogN.
-- Stablility = If two elements have equal keys, then the order of these elements remains unchanged.
+- Stability = If two elements have equal keys, then the order of these elements remains unchanged.
 This can be valuable for historical data, user expectations, or multi-criteria sorts where not sorting equal elements is important.
 - In-place = The sorting algorithm sorts the input data structure without need to allocate additional memory to store the sorted results.
 This is valuable for large data sets.
 - Simple = Simple algorithms are those that are relatively straightforward to implement with a one or two loops.
 The more complicated algorithms like quick and merge sort use divide and conquer strategies.
 This does not mean they are super easy to just bang out, however.
 - Adaptable = Sometimes, input data are already somewhat sorted and we can minimize the number of comparisons that we need to make.
 For example, gnome sort is O(N) for an already sorted collection!